Arina-W/Pair-Game/README.md

 # Pair-Game
-I tried creating a simple matching-pair game based on a tutorial on Coursera using Pygame
+I created a simple matching-pair game using Pygame based on a tutorial on Coursera